 We are exposed to market risk as it relates to changes in the market value of our investments.
 We invest in equity instruments of public companies for business and strategic purposes and have classified these securities as available-for-sale.
 These available-for-sale equity investments are subject to significant fluctuations in fair value due to the volatility of the stock market and the industries in which these companies participate.
 We have realized gains and losses from the sale of investments, as well as impairment charges on some of our investments.
-Our investments in available-for-sale equity securities were not material as of March 31, 2006.
-As of March 31, 2005, we had available-for-sale equity investments with a fair value of approximately \$751 million, classified as current assets and included on the condensed consolidated balance sheets as marketable equity securities.
-These equity investments were sold during 2005.
+As of September 30, 2006, we had available-for-sale equity investments with a fair value of approximately \$72 million which had a total cost basis of \$67 million, compared to investments with a fair value of \$51 million which had a total cost basis of \$59 million as of September 30, 2005.
 Our objective in managing exposure to stock market fluctuations is to minimize the impact of stock market declines to earnings and cash flows.
-Using a hypothetical reduction of 10 percent in the stock price of these equity securities, the fair value of our equity investments would decrease by approximately \$3 million and \$75 million as of March 31, 2006 and 2005, respectively.
+Using a hypothetical reduction of 10 percent in the stock price of these equity securities, the fair value of our equity investments would decrease by approximately \$7 million and \$5 million as of September 30, 2005, respectively.